iamnandini/Random_password_generator/README.md

 # Random_password_generator
 This Project can provide you a password fully customized by you.
-You can provide the length, the number of Special characters and number of numbers itself.
+You can provide the length, the number of Special characters and number of digits as well.